srijansingh53/Semantic-Segemtation-of-CXR/README.md

-# Semantic-Segemtation-ofCXR
+# Semantic-Segemtation-of-CXR
-segmantic segmentation of lung fields in chest X-rays
+segmantic segmentation of lung fields in chest X-rays using U-net (a network of UpSampling in convolutions)